 Once you have decided the theme and style of the wedding, it’s very important to determine the budget and an approximate list of expenses.
 At this time, you also need to answer important questions such as: Who will pay the wedding?
 Will both parents contribute?
 Everyone who is economically involved in the preparation of your wedding must meet to decide on the budget.
 Setting a budget will help you avoid overspending and turning your big day into a big pile of debt.

-Depending on the theme and style of your wedding you will need to start visiting venues, centers and locations for your wedding ceremony and your wedding reception.
+Depending on the theme and style of your wedding you will need to start visiting venues, centres and locations for your wedding ceremony and your wedding reception.
 This is one of the most important steps because certain places tend to be booked year-long so the sooner you choose a location, the better.

 It won’t hurt to look at wedding magazines, newsletters, read blogs, articles such as this one, look up videos and watch wedding-related TV shows.
-These types of sources will give you all sorts of ideas from the dress to the center piece decorations.
+These types of sources will give you all sorts of ideas from the dress to the centre piece decorations.

 Start contacting professionals